sebastiansibelle/jusbchill/standard-operating-proceedure.md

 	- Sebastian, Andrew, Aaron, Jacob
 - **Admin**: a member of the label who conducts the administrative duties
 	- assigns the visionary team
-	- is responsible for label adminstration / tax / business etc
+	- is responsible for label administration / tax / business etc
 	- can remove artists / releases / mixes
 	- administration team is centrally located.
 	- Sebastian

-## Label Sign up Process.
+## Recruitment and Onboarding

 ** How we decide artists should be signed to the label.**

+1. Meet artist at party/online/at gig.

-1. Artist and label connect through facebook / email / in person contact.
+1. Artist and label connect through Facebook / email / in person contact.
-Artist submits soundcloud page, public or private links to urls, a biography, vision statement.
+Artist submits Soundcloud page, public or private links to urls, a biography, vision statement.

-2. After some discussion, the artist is "signed" to our label by unaminous agreement of visionaries.
+2. After some discussion, the artist is "signed" to our label by unanimous agreement of visionaries.

 3. The artist is provisioned with an Artist account.
 The artist can accept the "signing" and terms and conditions of the label.
 The artist can then log in to Artist account.

-## Release Process
+## Development and Release Preparation

-** How we decide tracks/mixes are ready to release.**
+**How we develop tracks/mixes and decide if they are ready to release.**

+*Agnostic of front-end*

 1. Given all artists on the label have an Artist account.
 An artist can log into the platform.